 A question I get all the time is: can I use marijuana to manage my glaucoma?
 And the short answer is no. While consuming marijuana will lower eye pressure, it only does so temporarily.
 The effect wears off after a couple of hours.
 You would have to be constantly using it, and because it impairs our ability to function safely, constantly using it is not recommended.
-An eyedrop once or twice a day is sufficient to safely and effectively lower the pressure to manage glaucoma in most cases and is the preferred method.
+An eyedrop once or twice a day or other glaucoma treatments is sufficient to safely and effectively lower the pressure to manage glaucoma in most cases and is the preferred method.

 How Marijuana Affects the Body

 One way marijuana affects the entire body is by temporarily lowering blood pressure.
 This will cause blood vessels to dilate to increase blood flow to the organ.
 The way this presents in the eye is with redness.
 The blood vessels on the white part of the eye, or the sclera, will dilate and cause a pinkish-red hue.
 Smoke in the environment can also irritate the ocular surface and cause discomfort, dryness, and further worsening of redness.

 A few studies have been released recently with interesting findings- some positive, some negative.
 The important thing to consider in both studies is that the sample size is either small or not human, so may not be entirely accurate, but opens the gateway to further much-needed research.
 More investigation needs to be done to accurately determine marijuana’s effects on the eyes, both short and long-term.